Associate Degree Nursing Admissions

 A points system is used to review all nursing applications and allows for an objective evaluation of each student applicant.
 Students with the highest number of points are selected for admission based upon space and resources available.
 An Application Points Rubric is used during the evaluation of each student application.
 Points awarded during the application review are based upon official supporting documentation available when the application is submitted.
 Supporting documentation related to each application must be on file at SCC to receive points toward admission (i.e., final transcripts from other schools, TEAS scores, etc.).
 Applicants are responsible for ensuring these documents are on file prior to application submission.

-Acceptance to the ADN program will be announced via a mailed letter to the address provided on the submitted application.
-Decision letters will be mailed once all applications are received and processed.
+Acceptance to the ADN program will be announced via email to the address provided on the submitted application.
 Please ensure that ALL contact information provided on the formal application is accurate (mailing address, phone number, and email).

-The estimated timeframe for notification of acceptance for the first round of admissions for the Fall 2024 ADN Program is early March.
+The estimated timeframe for notification of acceptance to the Fall 2025 ADN Program is early April.

 Admission to the nursing program is competitive.
 Meeting requirements to complete the formal application does not guarantee admission to the program.
 The number of applicants chosen will be determined by the Nursing Admissions Committee based on the space and resources available.